When the ancestors of the Egglombay family emigrated to England

 Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire

-, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Egglombay Notables in all our PDF Extended History products and printed products wherever possible.
+, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in...
+Another 54 words (4 lines of text) are included under the topic Early Egglombay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Egglombay family to the New World and Oceana